chok8356/chok8356/README.md

-I am engaged in the development of user interfaces for web applications.
-Successful experience in leading teams, communicating effectively with business units of organizations and delivering projects on time.
-I work with HTML, CSS, JavaScript, Typescript and modern frameworks such as Vue.js and React.
-Experience working in Agile teams, good leadership and management skills.
-Constantly developing and trying new things.
+I am a specialist in user interface development for web applications with a successful track record of leading teams and delivering projects on time.
+I am proficient in HTML, CSS, JavaScript, TypeScript, and modern frameworks (Vue.js, React).
+I work effectively in an Agile environment, am able to establish interaction with business units and solve complex problems quickly, which helps to improve the quality of the product.

 ---